C$ 340 Find Cheap Flights from Vancouver to Japan

 • Flights from Vancouver to Sapporo usually land at the New Chitose Airport (CTS).
 Airline such as EVA Air, ANA, and Japan Airlines offer affordable tickets with just one stop.
 This stop often occurs in either Taipei City or Tokyo.
 This route also has a number of flights that entail two stops.
 Usually one stop is on the west coast of the United States, in cities such as San Francisco or Seattle, and the second stop is often in Tokyo.

-Top 5 airlines serving from Vancouver to Japan
+Reviews of the top 5 airlines flying from Vancouver to Japan

 Need help choosing which airline to fly with from Vancouver to Japan?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.